Steven R. Spurgeon

 Bio

-Dr. Steven R. Spurgeon is a leading figure in materials data science, currently spearheading research at the National Renewable Energy Laboratory and the University of Colorado-Boulder.
-His work focuses on the development and application of AI-driven techniques to understand the synthesis and degradation of functional materials in extreme environments, crucial for advancements in microelectronics, sensing, and computing.
-Dr. Spurgeon’s innovative research has been widely recognized, earning him prestigious awards, such as the R&D 100 and early career prizes / fellowships from the Department of Energy, the National Science Foundation, the Department of Defense, and the Microscopy Society of America.
+Dr. Steven R. Spurgeon is a leading figure in materials data science who directs the TIME (Transformative Intelligence for Materials Exploration) Research Group at the Colorado School of Mines.
+He also serves as a Senior Materials Data Scientist at the National Laboratory of the Rockies and a Research Fellow in the Renewable and Sustainable Energy Institute (RASEI) at the University of Colorado–Boulder.
+His research group unites artificial intelligence with advanced microscopy to accelerate materials discovery, creating “self-driving” laboratories to understand and design next-generation materials for energy, computing, and sensing.
+Dr. Spurgeon’s innovative work has been widely recognized with prestigious awards, including the R&D 100 Award and the Burton Medal from the Microscopy Society of America.
 His contributions extend beyond research, as he actively mentors students, fosters commercial partnerships, and shapes the future of materials science through leadership roles in professional societies.

 Professional Experience